dev4a/cob/README.md

    NB Sheet2 is a working area.

+   TODO

-   TODO make it generic for N * N squares.
+   make it generic for N * N squares.

+   detect ill-defined puzzles and stop.

 2. ...